Karthik-pmlead/ai-product-leadership/ai-product-leadership/security-compliance/GDPR-101/README.md

 ---

+## Watch a short video walkthrough of my GDPR work

+A short video walks through:

+- GDPR Skills overview.
+  - You can also open it here: [videos/gdpr-skills-overview.mp4](videos/gdpr-skills-overview.mp4)

+- The mobile‑app registration case study and follow‑up exercises.
+  - You can also open it here: [videos/my-gdpr-compliance-journey.mp4](videos/my-gdpr-compliance-journey.mp4)

+- How I translate GDPR into product‑level checklists and engineering requirements.
+  - You can also open it here: [videos/gdpr-product-leadership-demo.mp4](videos/gdpr-product-leadership-demo.mp4)

+---

 ## What this collection is for

 - **Product leaders** who ship AI, data‑intensive, or SaaS products that touch personal data of individuals in the EU/EEA.